 The Imperial Society of Teachers of Dancing (ISTD) is one of the world’s leading dance examinations board.
 From Ballet to Ballroom, ISTD cover the full spectrum of genres and for more than 100 years have provided training for dance teachers and examiners, enabling them to enter their students for examinations, develop new techniques and spread the joy of dance.

 The examination structure of the ISTD is designed to cater equally for those who wish to progress to making dance their profession, either as a performer or dance teacher, and also for those pursuing dance purely as a leisure activity.
 The teaching qualifications are structured to give the new teacher the best possible foundation from which to work, with a particular emphasis on safe dance practice and the needs of the growing child.

-Dance Project currently offers examinations in ISTD Cecchetti Ballet and Modern Theatre.
+Dance Project Studios currently host ISTD examinations in Cecchetti Ballet, Modern Theatre and Tap Dance.

 The Spanish Dance Society is the worlds largest society for the advancement of Spanish dance in all its forms.
 It is a non-profit, charitable organisation formed to promote interest in the art of Spanish Dance, pursuing excellence in presentation, execution and instruction.
 It was founded in 1965, and is now represented in more than a dozen countries on five continents.

 Dance Project Studios currently host Spanish Dance Society examinations.

 Trinity College London is an examination board based in London, England, which offers graded and diploma qualifications (up to postgraduate level) across a range of disciplines in the performing arts.